EXL/DigestService/ReadMe.md

     *Note:* You can use the ID of your main Telegram chat as a parameter for `TG_CHAT` property and your host url for `HOST` property instead of "digest.exlmoto.ru" address.

-8. Restart the server after completing the Digest Service configuration.
+8. Restart the server after completing the Digest Service configuration and deployment.

+## Configuration Files

+1. [application.properties](src/main/resources/application.properties) is main configuration file for the Digest Service application.
+Please see [Settings.md](doc/Settings.md) document for descriptions of various Digest Service properties.
+2. [digest.service](util/digest.service) is systemd unit file for the Digest Service application.
+3. [digest.conf](util/nginx/digest.conf) is Nginx web server config file for the Digest Service website.

 ## Additional Information

-1. [Digest Bot](https://github.com/EXL/DigestBot) is an old JavaScript implementation of similar Telegram bot.
+1. The [Digest Bot](https://github.com/EXL/DigestBot) project is an old JavaScript implementation of similar Telegram bot.
-2. Please see [Settings.md](doc/Settings.md) document for information about various Digest Service properties.
-3. Please read ["Creating Digest Service" (in Russian)](https://exlmoto.ru/digest-service) article for more information about creating Digest Service project.
+2. Please read ["Creating Digest Service" (in Russian)](https://exlmoto.ru/digest-service) article for more information about creating Digest Service project.